Authenticator-Extension/authenticator.cc/docs/en/edge-privacy.md

 ver: 1
 ---

-### This document only applies to the Edge version of Authenticator.
+### This document only applies to the Edge version of Authenticator

 ---